 China market entry

-The China market entry process - from initial demand validation through legal structure selection, channel activation, and operational execution - is more structured than most companies expect.
-It is not a single decision.
-It is a sequence of commercially testable steps, each of which must be validated before the next is taken.
-This process typically spans 12 to 24 months from first validation to commercial revenue.
+The China go-to-market process - from initial demand validation through legal structure selection, channel activation, and operational execution - is a sequence of commercially testable steps, each of which must be validated before the next is taken.
+This process often spans 12 to 24 months from first validation to commercial revenue.

 Why China market entry is complex